 The charity event is a celebration of the benefits of clean and sober living and the importance of humor in the recovery process.
 All proceeds benefit Writers In Treatment’s Jewelle Sturm Memorial Scholarship Fund.

-Watch the John Talyor interview from the red carpet.
+Watch the John Talyor interview from the 2013 award show.